The Story Behind The Aligned As Designed 3rd Foot Cane

 In January of 2013 I was training for my 2nd Degree Black Belt in Wushu when a SUV crashed into the driver's side door of my car.
 Over the next two years I would undergo multiple surgeries and procedures followed by eight long post-op and recovery periods before relearning how to walk.

-When the body maintains alignment, it maintains balance and engages and strengthens the core muscles.
+When the body maintains alignment, it maintains balance and engages and strengthens the core muscles as you move.

 Martial Arts